wiremock/wiremock.org/_site/docs/java-usage.md

 ---
 description: >
-    If you want to use WireMock from Java (or any other JVM language) outside of JUnit you can programmatically create, start and stop the server.
+    At runtime, programmatically create, start and stop the server for using WireMock from Java.
 ---

-# Using WireMock from plain Java and other JVM Languages
+# Running WireMock from plain Java and other JVM Languages

-If you're not using JUnit or neither of the WireMock rules manage its lifecycle in a suitable way you can construct and start the server directly.
+Programmatically create, start, and stop the server for using WireMock from Java, outside of JUnit.

 ## The Server

-If you want to use WireMock from Java (or any other JVM language) outside of JUnit you can programmatically create, start and stop the
+If you want to use WireMock from Java (or any other JVM language) outside of JUnit, you can programmatically create, start, and stop the
 server:

 ```java